What to Pack for the Ride

 If you ride bike shoes with cleats that’s cool, but you may want to wear something else for walking around.
 In particular, we will be wandering around a few amazing temples (not too many!), so you may want shoes you can stash on the support van and change into quickly.

-I always carry one of these compact 3-way splitters in my laptop bag.
-If you have a travel converter or adapter it will usually let you plug in only one item at a time.
-Plug this cheap accessory in first and now you can plug in three different things at once.
+I always carry one of these compact 3-way splitters in my bag.
+If you have a travel converter or adapter it will usually let you use just one item at a time.
+Plug this cheap accessory in and now you can plug in three different things at once.

 This tool is also handy at the airport or on the plane if you want to charge up and all the outlets are in use -- it lets you share with others.

-If you get a 3-way splitter (above), be sure you also have one of these inexpensive 3-prong adapters too:
+If you get a 3-way splitter (above), be sure you also have one of these inexpensive 3-prong adapters too.
+Both of these items available cheap at any U.S. hardware store or Walmart.